Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-In this form, the transition probability contains a constant contribution from the inertial trajectory, while the contribution from the acceleration is one-quarter of that for a single accelerated detector.
-That the detector registers a non-zero particle count along the inertial trajectory can be understood as a consequence of the energy-time uncertainty relation, $\Delta t \Delta E \geq 1$.
-Since the detector-field interaction is localised in time, the contribution from the inertial trajectory is non-zero even when the field is in the vacuum state \cite{ver2009entangling}.
+In this form, the transition probability contains a constant contribution from the inertial trajectory, while the contribution from the acceleration is a quarter of that for a single accelerated detector.
+That the detector registers a nonzero particle count along the inertial trajectory can be understood as a consequence of the energy-time uncertainty relation, $\Delta t \Delta E \geq 1$.
+Since the detector-field interaction is highly localised in time, the contribution from the inertial trajectory is nonzero even when the field is in the vacuum state \cite{menicucciPhysRevD.79.044027}.

-For the instantaneous transition rate, $\tau$ represents the equal proper time along the respective trajectories at which the detector is measured, recalling Eq.\ (\ref{NEEE}).
-Because the trajectories possess differing proper accelerations, and subsequently, differing proper times, the transition rate cannot be defined with respect to a global time coordinate in the inertial reference frame.
-As shown in Fig.\ \ref{fig:differing}, the emission rate exhibits sustained oscillations since the distance between the paths of the superposition changes constantly according to an inertial observer.
+For the instantaneous transition rate, $\tau = \tau_1 = \tau_2$ represents the equal proper time along the respective trajectories at which the detector is measured, recalling Eq.\ (\ref{NEEE}).
+As shown in Fig.\ \ref{fig:differingrate}, the emission rate exhibits sustained oscillations since the distance between the paths of the superposition changes constantly according to an inertial observer.
 The frequency of these oscillations is blue-shifted (red-shifted) as the detector approaches (recedes from) the origin, indicating that the dynamics are affected by causal relationships between the trajectories, similar to those observed previously.

-For the absorption rate, we observe three qualitatively distinct regions of behaviour: the detector approaching the origin, $\tau\lesssim -1$ (increasing absorption of field quanta, approaching a point of rapid amplification), the turning point of the trajectories, $-1\lesssim \tau\lesssim 1$ (a decreasing rate, transitioning to negative values), and recession from the origin, $\tau\gtrsim 1$ (period of rapid decrease in the absorption rate, reaching a minimal turning point, before equilibration to zero).
-We associate the cusp-like points of the transition rate with spacetime regions where the quantum-controlled motion of the detector induces rapid changes in the field states, recalling Eq.\ (\ref{25}).
-As noted, the negative values can be understood in light of the multiple detector ensemble interpretation of the transition rate.